Opening the Door: Turning a Mission Into a Participatory Experience

 Key Signal

 Participation is structured around a central symbol.
-The “door” becomes the interface for giving, storytelling, and sharing, allowing users to engage with the mission through creation rather than observation.
+The door becomes the interface for giving, storytelling, and sharing, allowing people to engage with the mission through creation, not just observation.

 Why It Matters